dotlang/language/README.md

 - **Adressing**: Functions are called using `function_name(input1, input2, input3)` notation.
 Fields of a tuple are addressed using `tuple_name.field_name` notation.
 Modules are addressed using `/` notation (e.g. `/code/st/net/create_socket`).
 - Each statement must be in a separate line and must not end with semicolon.
 Source file contains a number of definitions for types and functions.
-- Mutability can be simulated by passing a mutation lambda.

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.